Policy Number: 607Responsible Office: HR/BenefitsClarified: 10/1/02 Revised: 5/1/05; 5/12/15; 7/1/20

-Administrators and staff who work 1,000 hours or more in an employment anniversary year are eligible to participate in a University-sponsored retirement plan.
+Administrators and staff hired prior to July 1, 2010 who work 1,000 hours or more in an employment anniversary year are eligible to participate in a University-sponsored retirement plan.
 (Employees hired on or after July 1, 2010, refer to applicable policy #607-A.)

 Eligible employees can tax-defer salary dollars into one of two retirement contracts: TIAA/CREF and Fidelity Investments.
-Upon completion of one year of full-time service with the University and attainment of age 26, employees are eligible to receive a University contribution to their retirement account of ten percent (10%) of their base salary.
-Employees who have a least one year of prior full-time employment at an accredited college or university are eligible for the University’s matching 10% contribution upon receipt by the Employee Benefits Office of a letter from the prior institution indicating dates of employment and full-time employment status.
-Employees must contribute a minimum of five percent (5%) of their base salary to one of the various retirement plans offered in order to receive the University’s 10% contribution.
+Upon completion of one year of qualifying employment with the University and attainment of age 26, employees are eligible to receive a University contribution to their retirement account of seven percent (7%) of their base salary*.
+Employees who have at least one year of prior employment at an accredited college or university are eligible for the University’s contribution upon receipt by the Employee Benefits Office of a letter from the prior institution indicating dates of employment and full-time employment status.
+Employees must contribute a minimum of five percent (5%) of their base salary to one of the retirement plans offered in order to receive the University’s contribution.

 No University plan contributions will be made based on any participant plan contributions allocated to the TIAA-CREF Supplemental Retirement Annuity.

 Employees are fully vested in all contributions.
 Information packets, summary plan descriptions, and enrollment applications are available from the Employee Benefits office or online.

 When an employee leaves the University, he or she has several options:

 For information and guidance on the federal rules that govern retirement and distributions with respect to retirement plans, employees are directed to contact the Employee Benefits Office at extension 2363.
 If anything stated in this policy differs from the information contained in the plan documents, then the plan documents supersede this policy.